edamontology/edamontologyDocs/editors_guide.rst

 1. EDAM concepts are of two types:

 - **Placeholder concepts** are high-level (conceptually broad), and used primarily to structure EDAM, providing placeholders for concrete concepts (below).
 They're not intended to be used much, or at all, for annotation.
 - **Concrete concepts** are lower-level (conceptually more narrow) and are intended for annotation.
-With the exception of **Topic** subontology, all leaf nodes are concrete.
+With the exception of **Topic** subontology (which has no concreate concepts), *all* leaf nodes are concrete.

-These types are clarified for different EDAM subontologies below.
+The types are clarified for different EDAM subontologies (see sections below).

 2. EDAM must always evolve, which means additions, edits, and occasionally *deprecations*: marking-up concepts as not recommended for use: there are special `deprecation guidelines <todo>`_ for this.